Heritage Crafts

 • Yarn dyeing

-• Business issues: Making a sufficient margin to be able to extend marketing activities
+• Small business issues – Making a sufficient margin to be able to extend marketing activities.

 Craftspeople currently known